Stories Building a Home with Fire Resistant Materials

 When people choose to rebuild after a fire, or build in a high fire-risk area, they often ask us how to build a fireproof home.

 In reality, there is no such thing as completely fireproof wood, fireproof glass, or any other fully fireproof material.
 No home can withstand prolonged exposure to temperatures of 2,000 degrees or higher.
-However, by using Allura siding or other composite siding with a high fre rating, and other similar fire-resistant materials, it is possible to build a highly fire-resistant home.
+However, by using Allura siding or other composite siding with a high fire rating, and other similar fire-resistant materials, it is possible to build a highly fire-resistant home.

 The best way to ‘fireproof’ your home involves careful selection of exterior materials.